Healthy Homes Assessment Hospital Hill

 Draught Stopping Hospital Hill

-Draughts are a major cause of less temperature in homes.
-A draughty home costs more to heat, which means wasting energy and increased bills.
+Draughts may lead to less temperature in houses.
+A draughty house costs more to heat, meaning wasting energy and incurring higher costs.

 What are the most unreasonable gaps or holes?

-If you can feel external air flowing in or the sound of a clear draught emanating from a gap or hole that is, it’s likely a crack or an opening that requirements sealing in the way you can.
-Large cracks and gaps should be fixed permanently.
-The gaps that exceed 3mm that allow air to enter or exit from the house need to be sealed.
-For example, if an open fireplace isn’t in use it can create draughts.
-This should be sealed off.
-Landlords and property managers are responsible for ensuring that such draughts are squelched whenever possible.
+If you can feel external air entering or a clear draught from a gap or hole and you can feel it, it’s most likely a gap or hole which needs sealing in some way.
+Large gaps and cracks should be permanently stopped.
+The gaps that exceed 3mm that let air into or out into the house need sealing.
+For example, if the open fireplace is not in use, it could cause draughts, and should be blocked from.
+Landlords and property managers are responsible for ensuring that these draughts are stopped in the maximum extent imaginable.

-There is no need to block gaps or holes in the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the structure when the household is heated and cools to allow them to be opened and closed rather instead of being stuck.
-We will check all windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes which are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the building when the home gets warmer and cooler, to allow them to be closed and opened instead of than being stuck.
+We will inspect all windows and doors during our Healthy Homes assessment of your rental property.

 Check out the complete details for the Healthy Homes draught stopping requirements.